Beautifully flavored with a pleasant contrast in texture, this sweet and sour salmon recipe is perfect for both weekday meals and special feasts.

 Since my recipe for Scallion Ginger Salmon has attracted many readers, I’ve been thinking about another way to cook salmon that incorporates a Chinese element.
 Then, the iconic “sweet and sour” flavor combination came to mind.

 While sugar lends sweetness, the sourness in sweet and sour dishes can originate from two distinct methods.
 For instance, I use Chinese black rice vinegar to impart a tangy flavor to my Sweet and Sour Ribs.
-Whereas in my braised Sweet and Sour Whole Fish, a blend of white rice vinegar and tomato ketchup provides the acidic kick.
+Whereas in my recipe for Sweet and Sour Whole Fish and Sweet and Sour Meatballs a blend of rice vinegar and tomato ketchup provides the acidic kick.

 Today’s sweet and sour salmon (糖醋三文鱼) recipe utilizes the latter approach, which has been proven to be a better choice through multiple testing.
 I love its refreshing tanginess and vibrant color, which adds extra appeal.